 My thoughtful friend Jane commented recently: ‘There aren’t many jobs left for people who do better at life when left on their own’.

 Jane and I had been talking about the men who lived at the Warkworth Hermitage.
-Carved into a stone rock face, the hermitage sits on a small island in the River Coquet, just upstream from Warkworth Castle in Northumberland.
+Carved into a stone rock face, the hermitage sits in a secluded spot beside the River Coquet, just upstream from Warkworth Castle in Northumberland.
 These days it is reached via the good offices of a friendly boatman who obligingly ferries visitors back and forth across the river.

 Warkworth’s hermitage is thought to have been founded in the 14th or early 15th century, probably during the time of Henry Percy (1341‒1408), the 1st Earl of Northumberland.
 The Percys’ forebears had been supporters of William the Conqueror and lived in Britain from the 11th century onwards, gradually accruing vast swathes of land in Lincolnshire, Yorkshire, Northumberland and elsewhere.
 For a time, Warkworth was their favoured base.